Berryy2/LeetCode/README.md

-# 🚀 LeetCode Solutions in C
+# 🚀 LeetCode Solutions in C & some in PYTHON

 Welcome to my **LeetCode Solutions Repository**!
 This repository contains my step-by-step solutions to coding problems from [LeetCode](https://leetcode.com), written primarily in **C language**.